Organic Energy Materials Research Group

 Opportunities

-All funded positions will be advertised through Jobbnorge.
-We welcome applications from outstanding students who have secured their own funding and would like to pursue a PhD or a Postdoc in our group.
-Also, if you are interested in applying for a funding scheme, feel free to contact us.
-Below are a few schemes that could be relevant.
+All funded positions are advertised through Jobbnorge.
+We also welcome applications from exceptional students with their own funding who are interested in pursuing a PhD or Postdoc with us.
+If you are considering applying for a funding scheme, feel free to contact us for guidance.
+Trondheim is a beautiful city with plenty of possibilities for outdoor activities in addition to academic opportunities.

 Exchange students